gerhynes/scala-notes/README.md

 }
 ```

-The `catch` keyword follows partial functions that identify which exceptions it should handle: if an exception doesn't match it, it won't intercept it.
+The `catch` keyword follows partial functions that identify which exceptions it should handle.
+If an exception doesn't match it, it won't intercept it.

 ## More Advanced Features

 ### Lazy Evaluation
 Lazy evaluation means an expression is not evaluated until it's first used.
 It's useful in infinite collections.

-By default, Scala evaluates a functon parameter by value (eager evaluation).
+By default, Scala evaluates a functiion parameter by value (eager evaluation).
 It computes its value and then passes it to the function.
 There are cases, however, when you may want to only evaluate a parameter when the function invokes it, and not before.
 This is called parameter evaluation by name (or lazy evaluation).

 `=>` tells the program to evaluate a parameter by name.
 The compiler transforms it into a function that takes no parameters and returns the evaluated value.